MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/improve-retail-experience.md

 ## Prerequisites

 This article shows you how to build out a minimal product for the solution accelerator.
-Before you begin, be sure you have access to the following items:
+Before you begin, set up the following prerequisites:

 - An Azure account with an active subscription.
 [Create an account for free.](https://azure.microsoft.com/free/)
 - [Visual Studio 2017 or Visual Studio 2019](https://azure.microsoft.com/downloads/).
 Ensure you select the **Azure development** workload during installation.